How Deep Should You Learn Your Openings? A Guide by Rating Level

 Misconception: You Need to Memorize Everything

 Understanding trumps recall.
-GM Hammer advises focusing on plans and common moves, not encyclopedic memory.
-In club play, opponents deviate early in systems like the London or Sicilian, so recognizing structures and ideas saves more points than knowing move 17 of a rare sideline.
+Focus on plans and common moves, not encyclopedic memory.
+In club play, opponents deviate early, so recognizing structures and ideas saves more points than knowing move 17 of a rare sideline.

 Misconception: Openings Don't Matter Until You're a Master

 You still need enough to reach playable middlegames.
 Learn a simple repertoire and invest roughly 5% of study time as a beginner.
-That small dose prevents early blunders, helps you castle safely, and lets your tactical training decide games.
+That small dose prevents early blunders and lets your tactical training decide games.

 Misconception: The Deeper You Study, the Better